Endogenous structural transformation in economic development: Complex economic structures and stagewise development

 \begin{proposition} {\it For each $i\in \mathbbm{I}$, $V_i(t,k)$ defined by \eqref{sec3.totalutil.equ2} is a viscosity solution to

 \noi and such solutions are unique.
-In particular, the static and dynamic equilibria of the economy are characterized by the supremum in \eqref{sec6.hjbqvi.def1}, and the structural equilibrium is characterized by the maximum over $j\neq i$ in \eqref{sec6.hjbqvi.def1}.
-Furthermore, the path of optimal production structures in the overall economic structure can be determined as in Theorem \ref{sec4.thm.value.vis}.} \end{proposition}
+In particular, the static and dynamic equilibria of the economy are characterized by the supremum in \eqref{sec6.hjbqvi.def1}, and the switching equilibrium is characterized by the maximum over $j\neq i$ in \eqref{sec6.hjbqvi.def1}. } \end{proposition}

 Our model extends the two-sector nonbalanced growth model in Acemoglu and Guerrieri (2008) to the case of an $m$-sector stagewise nonbalanced growth model with EST. The static and dynamic equilibria in \eqref{sec6.hjbqvi.def1} can be analyzed similarly as in Acemoglu and Guerrieri (2008).